sumon-ray/Bookify-Server/README.md

 2. Do not push on main branch

 ##WHY IT NEEDS❓
--It is safer for us to prevent any accidental conflicts
+It is safer for us to prevent any accidental conflicts